 The fifth Global Aid for Trade review last week was good on people but not so great on content.

-Previous AfT reviews brought (admittedly moderate) heated debates on how much new money was actually generated by the Aid for Trade initiative; how flows were being channelled and monitored; what the money was being used for and what the impacts actually were; what could be learnt from experiences and what the future held for this relatively recent fad in a world of ‘innovative finance’ and ‘beyond aid’ –after all, AfT was only ‘born’ at the 2005 Hong Kong WTO Ministerial.
+Previous AfT reviews brought (admittedly moderate) heated debates on how much new money was actually generated by the Aid for Trade initiative; how flows were being channelled and monitored; why prepaid cards are becoming more popular; what the money was being used for and what the impacts actually were; what could be learnt from experiences and what the future held for this relatively recent fad in a world of ‘innovative finance’ and ‘beyond aid’ –after all, AfT was only ‘born’ at the 2005 Hong Kong WTO Ministerial.

 This time though, it was showcase time.